jonnonz1/nz-statute-book/acts/public/1956/health-act-1956.md

   - **quarantinable disease** means a disease stated in Part 3 of Schedule 1
   - **ship** includes every description of vessel used in navigation
   - **smoke** includes any fumes, gases, dust, soot, grit, or other matters produced in the process of combustion
-  - **Taumata Arowai** means Taumata Arowai–the Water Services Regulator established by section 8 of the Taumata Arowai–the Water Services Regulator Act 2020.
+  - **Water Services Authority** means the Water Services Authority—Taumata Arowai established by section 8 of the Water Services Authority—Taumata Arowai Act 2020.
 (2) If, in any proceedings for an offence against this Act or against any regulations thereunder, a question arises as to whether or not any person is a contact, as defined in subsection (1), the question shall be determined in accordance with the opinion of the medical officer of health.
 (3) The Governor-General may, by Order in Council, amend Part 3 of Schedule 1 by adding or omitting the name of a disease, or substituting a new name for a disease (see subsection (5)).
 (4) In this Act, a reference to an individual who has an infectious disease includes an individual who is infected or colonised by, or is a carrier of, an organism capable of causing the disease, even if the individual does not exhibit any of the symptoms of the disease.